brunchmade/mojito/README.md

-# emoji-ime
+# emoji-input
-An IME for emoji
+An OSX input method for emoji